Archive Organization

 - Alphanumeric characters (a-z, A-Z, 0-9) and hyphens only

-- Must be unique across the entire repository
+- Must be unique across the entire archive

 ID Generation Examples